 *5.4 Forage Utilization and Residue Standards

 Describe the desired levels of forage utilization by grazing livestock, and residue standards at the end of the grazing period.
 Describe outcome-based standards that will be applied to grazing management and monitoring.
 For annual dominated rangelands this is usually managing for Residual Dry Matter (RDM) standards (Bartolome et al. 2006, Clawson et al. 1982).
 For perennial-dominated rangelands, meadows, and great basin range types – a percent utilization standard on desirable forage species is usually adopted.
+Generally, the method is site- and context-specific, although RDM in pounds per acre may still be utilized in some of these system types.

 *5.5 Special Management Areas for Targeted and Deferred Grazing